Lab 2: Miscellaneous Calculations

 - Algal biomass: 2.3 g fresh mass |

 A leaf in full sunlight absorbs 10 mol of photons per square meter per second (mol m⁻² s⁻¹).
-The leaf has a quantum yield of 0.05 moles of CO₂ fixed per mole of photons absorbed.
+Its quantum yield is 0.05 mol of CO₂ fixed per mol of photons absorbed.

 Calculate the photosynthetic rate (in μmol CO₂ m⁻² s⁻¹) of the leaf under these conditions.

-The biomass of a plant at time t₀ is 50 g, and after 10 days (time t₁), the biomass increases to 80 g.
+The biomass of a plant at time t₀ is 50 g.
+After 10 days (time t₁), the biomass is 80 g.

 Calculate the relative growth rate (RGR) in g g⁻¹ day⁻¹ using the equation: